TheoHatzis/TheoHatzis.github.io/docs/index.md

 ## **About Me**

-I’m a hardware‑first engineer specialising in semiconductor validation, mixed‑signal power systems, and system‑level triage.
-My career spans two decades across the Munich semiconductor ecosystem (Freising, Germering, Nürnberg), Denmark, and the UK.
+I focus on hardware engineering, specialising in semiconductor validation, mixed-signal power systems, and system-level triage.
+Over two decades, I have built my career across the Munich semiconductor ecosystem (Freising, Germering, Nürnberg), Denmark, and around Oxford in the Thames Valley, UK

 I’m known for resolving elusive silicon issues, stabilising complex hardware platforms, and bringing clarity to systems under stress.
-During my time at Ericsson in Nürnberg, I earned the nickname **“Der Fuchs”** — *the fox who finds the flaw no one else sees [our clever fox]* — a reflection of my diagnostic intuition and ability to deliver under pressure.
+During my time at Ericsson in Nürnberg, I earned the nickname **“Der Fuchs”** — *the fox who finds the flaw no one else sees [our clever fox]* — a reflection of my diagnostic creative solving problem intuition and the ability to deliver under hard real-time pressures.

 My banner imagery — an Ibex perched on a mountain cliff at sunset — symbolises the dual nature of my work: